gagandeepgambhir2/react-components/README.md

-# This App is for trainiig purposes only
+# This App is for training purposes only